emhayki/CFD-Fundamental/README.md

   12) Channel Flow

  ## C++ and `matplotlibcpp.h`
-The C++ codes use [`matplotlibcpp.h`](https://github.com/lava/matplotlib-cpp), a C++ library that provides Matplotlib-like plotting functionality.
-To use it, include `matplotlibcpp.h` in your C++ project and ensure Python with Matplotlib is installed.
+The C++ code incorporates [`matplotlibcpp.h`](https://github.com/lava/matplotlib-cpp), a library offering Matplotlib-like plotting functionality.
+Simply include this header in your project and ensure Python with Matplotlib is installed.